 This strategy obviously works best when two microphones are nearly 180° out-of-phase.

 Place Microphones Equidistant From Low-Frequency Sound Sources

 Low frequencies have long wavelengths.
 This is both a blessing and a curse.

-It means we can’t relay on their phases to sometimes match up when microphones are positioned poorly.
+It means we can't rely on their phases to sometimes match up when microphones are positioned poorly.
 This is a benefit of high frequencies and their very short wavelengths.

 Use Boundary Microphones Near Surfaces

-To avoid the comb filtering effect of reflections, opt for boundary microphones when you need to mic close to a surface.
-These mics are designed to pick up the sound from the source without picking up any reflections from the near surface.
+Opt for boundary microphones when you need to mic close to a surface to avoid the comb filtering effect of reflections.
+These mics are designed to pick up the sound from the source without picking up any reflections from the near-surface.